Submission Preparation Checklist

 File-Drawer Reports

 This section contains File-Drawer Reports.
-Unlike Original articles, these need not be on the topic of Meta-Psychology but can be on any topic of Psychology.
-The requirments are complete emptying of a file-drawer on a topic, including - but not limited to - null results and failed studies.
+Unlike Original articles, these need not be on the topic of Meta-Psychology but can be on any topic of psychology.
+They require a complete emptying of a file-drawer on a topic, including - but not limited to - null results and failed studies.

 Privacy Statement